5 Takeaways From Night 2 Of The Democratic Debate

 But during the early stretch of this Democratic primary campaign, Harris struggled to catch on or stand apart — until Thursday night.

-Harris showed in the second night of the Democratic presidential primary debate why so many thought she had such promise as a candidate from the beginning.
-She commanded the stage, was crisp and showed skill and courage in going after former Vice President Joe Biden.
+Harris showed in the second night of the first Democratic presidential primary debate why so many thought she had such promise as a candidate from the beginning.
+She commanded the stage, was crisp, and showed skill and courage in going after former Vice President Joe Biden.

 Watch The Highlights

-Here are 5 takeaways from two night of debates:
+Here are five takeaways from the second night of debates:

-1. Harris needed a break out moment, and she got it
+1. Harris needed a breakout moment, and she got it

 Harris had more than one good moment during Thursday night's debate.
-In what was a debate where the candidates were much more willing to engage than Wednesday night, Harris interjected early on and grabbed the spotlight, as several candidates talked over each other, when she said, "America does not want to witness a food fight; they want to know how we are going to put food on their table."
+In a debate where the candidates were much more willing to engage than they were on Wednesday night, Harris interjected early on and grabbed the spotlight.
+As several candidates talked over each other, she said, "America does not want to witness a food fight; they want to know how we are going to put food on their table."

 Then she was impassioned, direct and specific when talking about immigration and what she would do in her early days as president to deal with the issue.
 But the key exchange of the debate was when she took on Biden over race.
 He had been on the defensive coming into the debate for his comments at a fundraiser about how he worked with people in the Senate, even segregationists with whom he disagreed.

-Harris said she had respect for Biden and did not believe Biden was a racist, but was clear and direct about how she felt he handled it and then invoked her own childhood of having been bused as part of school integration.
+Harris said she has respect for Biden and did not believe Biden is a racist, but was clear and direct about how she felt he handled it and then invoked her own childhood of having been bused as part of school integration.
 And Biden didn't seem to know which direction to go with the line of attack.
 He got out of it by saying, "Anyway, my time's up."

 2. Biden did not have a good night

-On everything from defending his comments about those segregationist senators to his Iraq war vote to what would be the first things he would do as president (defeat Donald Trump), Biden looked out of touch with the Democratic Party of 2019.
+On everything from defending his comments about those segregationist senators to his Iraq War vote to what would be the first things he would do as president (defeat Donald Trump), Biden looked out of touch with the Democratic Party of 2019.

 What's worse, though, is what a debate like this could do to the premise of his candidacy — that he's the strongest candidate to take on President Trump.
 That's what's been holding Biden up in the polls, and he can't afford to have his electability bubble pierced and look like a risky choice to put on stage against Trump.